 While face-to-face meetings are a reliable and effective way for a lot of people to get something done, conference calls remain a necessary and important part of doing business.
 With employees and workforces continuing to spread further and further apart, conference calls are often the only way that virtual teams can all come together for a meeting.

 So, how do you host an effective and productive conference call?
-In this post we’ll cover some of the most fundamental conference call tips for leading productive calls.
+In this post we’ll cover some of the most fundamental conference call tips for leading productive calls and how they benefit virtual teams.
 Whether you’re leading your first meeting, or just want to push your business to have more effective calls, these tips will help you get the most out of every single conference call.

 1. Make an Agenda and Stick to It